-Walsh Whiskey Distillery
+Walsh Whiskey Distillery (SOLD OUT)

 As part of our social programme, Reliability Ireland Conference delegates are invited to attend a complimentary private tour of Walsh Whiskey Distillery after the Conference sessions on Tuesday 12th September at 6pm.
 A coach will take delegates to the Distillery at 5.15pm and the tour will last for one hour.

 Please email email@example.com if you wish to reserve a place on the tour.

 The Distillery at the Royal Oak in County Carlow is dedicated to the production of premium handcrafted Irish whiskeys.
 Located in Ireland’s Ancient East region, it is one of the largest independent whiskey distilleries in the country and the first to be developed in Carlow in over 200 years.